 Fig 3.
-Steps of systematic literature review Note: PH = Planetary Health; One Health = One Health; EH = EcoHealth
+Steps of systematic literature review.
+Note: PH = Planetary Health; One Health = One Health; EH = EcoHealth

-As depicted in Fig. 3, at the end of the final screening phase, 228 articles for One Health, 47 articles for EcoHealth, and 52 articles for Planetary Health were deemed to find the answer of (i) how Planetary Health, One Health, and EcoHealth differ in advocacy, conceptual application, and implementation; (ii) who the experts are in the global South and North and how they are using/applying these concepts; (iii) where the studies of these concepts are concentrated.
+As depicted in Fig. 3, at the end of the final screening phase, 228 articles for One Health, 47 articles for EcoHealth, and 52 articles for Planetary Health were deemed to find the answer to (i) how Planetary Health, One Health, and EcoHealth differ in advocacy, conceptual application, and implementation; (ii) How experts from different disciplines are concentrated in researching these concepts. ; (iii) where the studies of these concepts are concentrated.